Cervical Cone Biopsy Doctor Q&A

-At Cobb Women’s Health, we can perform cervical cone biopsy, our board-certified OBGYNs would be pleased to provide that for you.
-Call us for more information or schedule an appointment online.
+At Cobb Women’s Health, we can perform cervical cone biopsy, our experienced Gynecologist would be pleased to provide that for you.
+Call us for more information or request an appointment online.
 We are conveniently located at 1810 Mulkey Road, Suite 102, in Austell, Georgia.

 A cervical cone biopsy, or cervical conization, is a surgical procedure that removes a cone-shaped piece of tissue from the cervix located in the endocervical canal between the uterus pathway and vaginal canal.
 The piece of cervical tissue is then examined under a microscope for abnormal cervical cells, also known as cervical dysplasia.
 A cervical cone biopsy can be performed using any of the following: